robb-j/r0b-blog/post/using-jsx-without-react.md

 ## pragmaFrag

-There is another babel option which lets you handle [jsx short fragments](https://reactjs.org/docs/fragments.html#short-syntax).
+There is another babel parameter which lets you handle [jsx short fragments](https://reactjs.org/docs/fragments.html#short-syntax).
 You can pass `pragmaFrag` in your `.babelrc` to tells babel how to handle fragments.